ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 Individuals will participate in the Translatathon as normal, competing only against other individuals, and the final scores will be calculated based on their number of translated words and the content buckets they translated.

+**Only translations, submitted during the Translation period - starting 15th of August at 4:00am UTC and ending 23rd of August at 4:00am UTC - will count towards the final score.**

 ## Step-by-step instructions {#instructions}

 1. Learn more about the Translatathon and read up on the timeline, process, requirements, and evaluation process